 - Select Reference free class averages \rightarrow generate classes - Input = sets/small.lst - Ncls = 24, iter=6, naliref = 3 - parallel= "thread:N" where N is the number of cores on your computer - Other options defaults ok, Launch - ➡ For most projects, this is an ideal point at which to look for structural heterogeneity in your data (not a significant issue for the workshop sample data except for 'bad' particles).
 If you see several class averages apparently in near-identical orientations, but with subtly different internal features, this may be a sign that your particle is moving in solution.
 For example, a molecule like mammalian fatty acid synthase can be observed to move as much as 50 A in solution.
 It can be difficult in some cases to distinguish between variability and differences in orientation, so you may not get a definitive answer to this question at this stage.
-If you do observe what appears to be structural variability, keep it in mind as you move on to subsequent steps.
+See: http://blake.bcm.edu/emanwiki/EMAN2/Programs/e2evalparticles